suraj-only-git/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/0301-Creating and Deploying Configuration Profiles.md

 To following lab(s) must be completed before this lab:

-- 0101-Managing Identities in Azure AD
+- 0101-Managing Identities in Entra ID

-- 0102-Synchronizing Identities by using Azure AD Connect
+- 0102-Synchronizing Identities by using Microsoft Entra Connect

 - 0203-Manage Device Enrollment into Intune